 Use the serial port to connect devices or computers using a DB9/RS232 connection.
 RS232 connections can be configured on the Serial tab.
-On the Serial tab, you can also configure the LX60 I/O port for RS485.
-For more information about the LX60 I/O port pinouts for RS485, see the Hardware Guide.

 Note: These commands are specific to the RS232 port and generally do not apply to USB/serial.